operate-first/common/docs/add_repo.md

 You can find a full list of available parameters [here][repo-api].

+4. Before you commit your changes, you will also need to add a team to the `github-config.yaml`.
+You can add a team by following step 3 of [these instructions](add_gh_member_and_access.md#Create-a-GitHub-Team).

-4. Commit your changes and make a [pull request][prdoc].
+5. Commit your changes and make a [pull request][prdoc].
 This should only require 1 commit.

 [peri]: https://github.com/kubernetes/test-infra/tree/master/prow/cmd/peribolos
 [repo-api]: https://docs.github.com/en/github-ae@latest/rest/reference/repos#create-an-organization-repository